List of works by Jonathan Larson: Looney Tune-Ups

 Larson composed a song for a planned series of shorts featuring the Looney Tunes, intended to encourage children to exercise.
 The short would have featured Sylvester, and the number was entitled "Sylvester Shuffle".

-Close Harmony
+Electric High

-In 1984, Larson was commissioned to write a song entitled "Close Harmony", which was used to promote the Electric High series of young adult romance books by Jane Thornton.
+In 1984, Larson was commissioned to write "Close Harmony", which was used to promote the Electric High series of young adult romance books by Jane Thornton.
+It was produced by Jim Klein in 1985, and distributed on a cassette alongside "Breakaway", which was composed by David Stewart.

 Red Dot Bop

 In the late 1980s, Larson was commissioned by advertising firm Clarion Marketing to create a song entitled "Red Dot Bop".
 This song was ultimately used for an in-house promo.

 Book and cassette adaptations

 Larson composed background music and themes for several popular children's book-and-cassette packages in the late 1980s:

 An American Tail (1986): Provided background music for the read-along adaptation of the animated film.
 (This is distinct from the film's score by James Horner.)
 Books included "Lost Little Feivel" and "Escape from the Catsacks".